Howard Graham Buffett

 Howard Graham Buffett (born December 16, 1954) is an American businessman, former politician, philanthropist, photographer, farmer, and conservationist.
 He is the middle child of billionaire investor Warren Buffett.
 He is named after Howard Buffett, his grandfather, and Benjamin Graham, Warren Buffett's favorite professor.

 Personal life

-Howard G. Buffett grew up in Omaha, Nebraska with two siblings: older sister Susan and younger brother Peter.
+Howard G. Buffett grew up in Omaha, Nebraska, with two siblings – older sister Susan and younger brother Peter.
 He has been active in business, politics, agriculture, conservation, photography, and philanthropy.
 In August 1977, he married Marcia Sue Duncan.
 Also in 1977, he began farming in Tekamah, Nebraska.
 His father purchased the property for $760,000 and charged him rent.

-Howard later married Devon Morse, born Devon Armour Goss.
-On October 14, 1983, they had a son, Howard Warren Buffett.
-Buffett currently resides in Decatur, Illinois, from where he oversees a 1500 acre family farm in Pana, Illinois and three foundation-operated research farms, including over 1,500 acres in Arizona, and 9,200 acres in South Africa.
+Buffett later married Devon Morse, born Devon Armour Goss.
+They had a son, Howard Warren Buffett, who was born on October 14, 1983.
+Buffett currently resides in Decatur, Illinois, from where he oversees a 1500 acre family farm in Pana, Illinois, and three foundation-operated research farms, including over 1,500 acres in Arizona, and 9,200 acres in South Africa.
 He is an advocate of no-till conservation agriculture.